-- Determine whether the RepeatedEvents correlation is in use for NNM. - 2 Determine whether the Repeated correlator is in use for NNM. - 3 Determine whether deduplication is in use (dedup.conf file).

-- 4 In the NNMi console, from the Configuration workspace, select SNMP Trap Configurations, Management Event Configurations, or Remote NNM 6.x/7.x Event Configurations (under Incidents). - 5 Open the incident type to be deduplicated. - 6 On the Deduplication tab, do the following: - a Select Enabled to enable monitoring. - b Set the count window. - Set the time window (Hours, Minutes, and Seconds fields). - d Select a management event incident type (for example, DuplicateCorrelation) as the new parent event (Correlation Incident Config). - e Define the Comparison Criteria.
+- Gather from NNM 1 Determine whether the RepeatedEvents correlation is in use for NNM. - 2 Determine whether the Repeated correlator is in use for NNM. - 3 Determine whether deduplication is in use (dedup.conf file). - Replicate to NNMi4In the NNMi console, from the Configuration workspace, select SNMP Trap Configurations, Management Event Configurations, or Remote NNM 6.x/7.x Event Configurations (under Incidents). - 5 Open the incident type to be deduplicated. - 6 On the Deduplication tab, do the following: - a Select Enabled to enable monitoring. - b Set the count window. - c Set the time window (Hours, Minutes, and Seconds fields). - d Select a management event incident type (for example, DuplicateCorrelation) as the new parent event (Correlation Incident Config). - e Define the Comparison Criteria.